-Born in southern France around 1510, Palissy worked as a painter and surveyor before he one day spotted "an earthen cup, turned and enameled with such beauty that I was immediately transfixed."
+Born in southern France around 1510, Palissy worked as a painter and surveyor before he one day spotted "an Earthen cup, turned and enameled with such beauty that I was immediately transfixed."
 He may have seen the cup around 1540, and he spent the next several years trying to make perfect ceramics of his own.
 According to his account, at one point, he was so poor and desperate that he fed his kiln with the wooden tables and floors of his own house.
 Art historian Martin Kemp has stated that Palissy's account may be "less than reliable," and the simple fact that Palissy's wife didn't kill him for torching all their furniture supports Kemp's contention.
-A thoroughly accurate historian or not, Palissy eventually found fame, not to mention the ability to support his family effectively, for a type of pottery that contained no dainty white cups.
+Entirely accurate historian or not, Palissy eventually found fame, not to mention the ability to support his family effectively, for a type of pottery that contained no dainty white cups.
 He coated his plates with life-sized replicas of amphibians, reptiles, shells, bugs and plants.

 The plants and animals in Palissy's pots were so accurate because he cast them from life, and ingeniously avoided leaving any indications of harm to their soft tissues.
 Palissy wasn't the first to cast animals from life, but his work was particularly prized, and he jealously guarded his methods, glossing over the details in any written accounts.
 He swore his sons to secrecy and reneged on a promise to disclose the secret to his son-in-law.
-For over 40 years, he took the same basic approach to his work, making one pond scene teeming with life after another.
+For over 40 years, he took the same basic approach to his work, making one pond scene after another.
 Some have criticized his seeming lack of creativity, but to Palissy, a pond was more than a pond.
 It was the site of putrefaction and, from putrefying matter, the generation of new life, especially frogs.
 (Spontaneous generation was a widespread belief in his day.)

-Maybe it was no coincidence that a man who cast models from life would figure out how fossils form, and while many of his contemporaries collected a few "figured stones" along with all the other weird objects they could find for their curiosity cabinets, Palissy's collection focused on fossils.
+Maybe it was no coincidence that a man who cast models from life would think about how fossils form.
+He might have gained insights from the work of others, possibly from pirated copies of Leonardo da Vinci's writings, or he might have figured out fossils on his own.
+While many of his contemporaries collected a few "figured stones" along with all the other weird objects they could find for their curiosity cabinets, he focused his collection on fossils.
 His searches for ceramic materials acquainted him with many kinds of specimens, and he saw that they were formed in much the same way as pottery.
 Putrefaction and petrifaction were just different sides of the same coin to Palissy and, depending on the circumstances, an organism might rot into slime or leave its remains for posterity.

-Just as all kinds of metals and other fusible materials take on the shape of the hollows or molds in which they are placed or thrown, and even when thrown into the earth take the shape of the place where the material is thrown or poured, so the materials of all kinds of rocks take the shape of the place where the material has congealed.
+Just as all kinds of metals and other fusible materials take on the shape of the hollows or molds in which they are placed or thrown, and even when thrown into the Earth take the shape of the place where the material is thrown or poured, so the materials of all kinds of rocks take the shape of the place where the material has congealed.

 Palissy was among the first to argue for the organic origin of fossils.